ksu-hmi/STaRT/STaRT Roadmap.md

 | ✔ | Use cases for Catastrophe identification

-|   | Use cases for locations (types: generic, residential, commercial, park, …)
+| _ |Use cases for locations (types: generic, residential, commercial, park, …)

 | ✔ | Use cases for CERT locations

 | ✔ |Use cases for personnel identification

-|   |	Use cases for victim treatment (reflect step-by-step process, person conducting the step, date/time, location).(pushed to Sprint 3)
+|❌|	Use cases for victim treatment (reflect step-by-step process, person conducting the step, date/time, location).(pushed to Sprint 3)

-|  |	Use cases for classification of treated people and classification as: minor, delayed, immediate, dead.(pushed to Sprint 3)
+| ❌| 	Use cases for classification of treated people and classification as: minor, delayed, immediate, dead.(pushed to Sprint 3)

 | ✔ | Coding the application - release 1 (one application with multiple code branches):

 | ✔ | Assigning code branches to coders (major owner, minor owner)

 | ✔ | Start coding assigned code branches

 | ✔ | Commit the code in repository

 | ✔ | User Acceptance Testing:

 | ✔ | Unit testing by owners of each code branch

 | ✔ |Functional Testing performed by the entire team to ensure inter-related functionality

 | ✔ |Document test results in the testing document

-|  | Ensure that database tables are appropriately updated
+| _ | Ensure that database tables are appropriately updated

 ## Sprint3 – Project PPT Splash screen